justKrishna123/ros_basics/README.md

 ### 1.3.2 Making a Catkin Workspace

 To make a workspace, let's first understand what is a workspace.
 A workspace is nothing but a convention of naming folders and storing programs in it that makes it easy for other users to read.
 It's basically like commenting in a program, which makes it structured.

+For ROS, we use a ***Catkin Workspace***.
+For now, you can think of catkin as a build system, which helps compile and manage all the rosnodes easily.

+To create a catkin workspace, run the following command in terminal in the home folder:

+`mkdir catkin_ws/`

+Then, go inside the folder by using:

+`cd catkin_ws/`

+Now, make(build) the workspace by

+`catkin_make`

+With this, your workspace is ready to be used.

+The file structure would look something like this:

+~/catkin_ws/ # The root folder (commonly named catkin_ws) ├── src/ # Source directory where all your ROS packages go ├── build/ # Created after building; contains build-related files └── devel/ # Created after building; contains setup files and executables